stavrosdidakis/NodeJS-MongoDB-P5/README.md

 # Visualizing the Database

 ## Introduction
 This project demonstrates how to develop a distributed communication and visualization system with Node.js, mongoDB, and P5.js.
-The system uses a Node.js client to generate data entries, which are then logged via the MongoDB library to our online database in mlab.
-Using an API (Application Programming Interface) we are able to visualize these entries on our client application with the use of P5.js.
+The system uses a Node.js client to generate data entries, which are then logged in a MongoDB library to our online database in mlab.
+Using an API (Application Programming Interface), we are able to visualize these entries on our client application with the use of P5.js.

 ---